ashmanpan/whereiskrisshnaji/README.md

-# Where is Krishna?
+# Where is Krishnaji?

-A travel tracking application showing Krishna's planned and actual locations on a calendar and map.
+A travel tracking application showing Krishnaji's planned and actual locations on a calendar and map.

 ## Features